jsautret/genapid/README.md

 expression](https://github.com/PaesslerAG/gval).
 If the evaluation of an expression fails, the predicate returns false.

-The Following data is accessible in those expressions:
+The Following context is accessible in those expressions:

 #### `R`